Q: Do I need to bring my own water?

 Q: Where is camp taking place?

 DWeb Camp Cascadia is taking place at the Salt Spring Island Farmers' Institute.
+The venue has washrooms and showers.
 See dwebyvr.org/camp-venue.

 Q: Can I bring my car or RV?

-On-leash service dogs are welcome, but we ask that you leave pets at home.
+On-leash registered service dogs are welcome.
+Please leave your darling pets at home.

-Q: Can I bring / power my devices or appliances at camp?
+Q: How can I power my devices or appliances at camp?